ernesto27/files-services-download/README.md

 # files-services-download

-### Command line app to downlaod images, videos from instagram and tiktok
+### Command line app to download images, videos from instagram and tiktok

-Note: Created for the final project of the CS50 computer sciene course

 ## Install instructions